uthoffcyra/Put-U-On/docs/METRICS.md

 ## Retention

-- Metric Name:
+- Metric Name: Retention (R)
-- How to Collect:
+- How to Collect: measure how many users use the app through a month, how many return, how many like songs, and how many people engage with notifications

 ## Task Success